MicrosoftDocs/security/zero-trust/zero-trust-library.md

 ## Operation
-At its core, operations focus on functions of detect, respond, and recover.
 Operations play a critical role in making sure that an organization's assets are protected.
 Learn how to use Zero Trust principles to apply in your operations, including people, processes, and technology.

+Building a modern security operation requires modernization of incident response, increase coverage across infrastructure, apps, data, and more, including multi-tool operations.
+It also requires advanced functions and tooling.

 ## Best practices